 End-of-life care

 Obviously as my yard is high-traffic, friendly territory, I’ve had a disabled squirrel I’ve made accommodations for.
-I’ve had thieving squirrels, who also happen to be friends, who might have come to mischief.
+I’ve had thieving squirrels, who also happen to be good friends of mine, who might have come to mischief.
 I’ve had terrible harvests of tomatoes because these guys think I do it for them (I do not!).

 And ultimately, I’ve had my fair share of dead squirrels, because if you had a park where you knew you’d be safe and surrounded by greenery, wouldn’t you choose to go there to die?
 So I’ve buried many of these squirrels in the backyard.
 It’s a service I’ll gladly perform.
-Their presence and antics amuse me on a regular basis.
+Their presence and antics amuse me so, I would hate to be without them.

 But if ever you find the carcass of an animal and you think its death might be suspicious, you can call the Ministère du Developpement durable, de l’Environnement, de la Faune et des Parcs and get a wildlife officer to claim the body for a necropsy.
 I did so once, and this is the form they hand you: